The genus 1 bridge number of satellite knots: Notation and Definitions

+We will need some additional terminology concerning VPCs and a reference for some basic properties.
+Throughout this section, suppose that $(C, T_C)$ is a VPC.

-More generally, $(C,T)$ is a \defn{v(ertex) p(unctured)-compressionbody} (henceforth, \defn{VPC}) if $C$ is connected and if there exists a collection of discs $\Delta \subset (C,T)$ such that: \begin{enumerate} \item each disc $D \cpt \Delta$ is an sc-disc for $\boundary_+ C$, and \item $(C,T)|_\Delta$ is the disjoint union of trivial compressionbodies. \end{enumerate} The collection $\Delta$ is called a \defn{complete collection} of sc-discs for $(C,T)$.
-An arc component of $\punct{T}$ which has both endpoints on $\boundary_- \punct{C}$ is called a \defn{ghost arc}; an arc component with both endpoints on $\boundary_+ C$ is a \defn{bridge arc}; an arc component with one end on $\boundary_+ C$ and one end on $\boundary_- \punct{C}$ is a \defn{vertical arc}; and a loop component of $T$ disjoint from $\boundary C$ is a \defn{core loop}.
-Each component of $\punct{T}$ is a ghost arc, bridge arc, vertical arc, or core loop.
-We call an edge or loop of $T$ a ghost arc, bridge arc, vertical arc, or core loop depending on the type of its image in $\punct{T}$.
+\begin{definition} An arc component of $\punct{T}_C$ that has both endpoints on $\boundary_- \punct{C}$ is called a \defn{ghost arc}; an arc component with both endpoints on $\boundary_+ C$ is a \defn{bridge arc}; an arc component with one end on $\boundary_+ C$ and one end on $\boundary_- \punct{C}$ is a \defn{vertical arc}; and a loop component of $T$ disjoint from $\boundary C$ is a \defn{core loop}.
+Each component of $\punct{T}_C$ is a ghost arc, bridge arc, vertical arc, or core loop.
+We call an edge or loop of $T$ a ghost arc, bridge arc, vertical arc, or core loop depending on the type of its image in $\punct{T}_C$.
 For a VPC $(C, T_C)$ we define the \defn{ghost arc graph} $\Gamma$ as follows.
 The vertices of $\Gamma$ are the vertices of $T_C$ and the components of $\boundary_- C$.
 The edges are the ghost arcs of $T_C$. \end{definition}